Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Results and discussion

-The WM and QMR positively impact the two-qubit $NS_1$ state's concurrence and discord under non-Markovian AD and RTN noises.
-Moreover, with WM and QMR, this state maintains its concurrence and discord to higher values than the $NS_3$ state and the Bell state under non-Markovian AD noise.
-Its fidelity deviation is also less than the $NS_2$, $NS_3$, and Bell states in the presence of the non-Markovian AD noise with WM and QMR as it is a non-maximally entangled state.
-Whereas under the non-Markovian RTN channel, its fidelity deviation is less than the Bell state with (without) WM and QMR.
-The overall pattern hierarchy of quantum correlations, maximal fidelity, and fidelity deviation with (without) WM and QMR under non-Markovian AD and RTN channels is summarized in TABLE \ref{table1} and TABLE \ref{table2}, respectively.
+The WM and QMR positively impact the two-qubit $NS_1$ state's quantum correlations and UQT requirements under non-Markovian AD and RTN channels.
+Moreover, with WM and QMR, this state maintains its concurrence, steering, maximal fidelity, and fidelity deviation to higher values than the $NS_3$ and Bell states under non-Markovian AD noise at the expense of low success probability.
+Whereas under the non-Markovian RTN channel, its fidelity deviation is less than the Bell state with(without) WM and QMR.
+Moreover, the fidelity deviation of all the considered two-qubit negative quantum states is less than the Bell state under the non-Markovian RTN channel, with(without) WM and QMR.

+The WM and QMR strength parameters are quite low for two-qubit $NS_3$ and Bell states with high success probability, which makes sense as the two-qubit $NS_3$ and Bell states are maximally entangled states at time $t = 0$.
+This explains why the quantum correlations, maximal fidelity, and fidelity deviation of the $NS_3$ and Bell states were not changed with WM and QMR.
+Additionally, the fidelity deviation of $NS_3$ state is lesser than the Bell state with(without) WM and QMR, making it a more suitable candidate for UQT.

+The overall pattern hierarchy of quantum correlations, maximal fidelity, and fidelity deviation with(without) WM and QMR under non-Markovian AD and RTN channels is summarized in TABLE \ref{table1} and TABLE \ref{table2} respectively, for optimal combinations of WM and QMR strength parameters as follows $NS_1$ ($p = 0.17$, $q = 0.54$), $NS_2$ ($p = 0.05$, $q = 0.74$), $NS_3$ ($p = 0.05$, $q = 0.05$), and Bell state ($p = 0.01$, $q = 0.01$) under both non-Markovian AD and RTN channels.